 I hold your gaze, and you hold mine, and it feels as though a long time is passing as we stare at each other, you measuring me; me praying for you to spread your wings and fly closer for the final blow, because I don’t think I have the strength left to get up and walk over to you again.

-And then, between my eyes and yours, I see another visage appears.
-The blood loss and beating must be getting to me.
-I see the face of my mate, I see him placed above your calculating eyes, and he looks at me with so much sadness.
-His dark eyes, so filled with pain when I last looked into them and watched as life slipped away from him; now they look at me with disappointment.
+And then, between my eyes and yours, another visage appears.
+The blood loss and splintering pain must be getting to me.
+I see the face of my mate, I see him standing between me and your calculating eyes, and he looks at me with so much sadness.
+His dark eyes, so filled with pain when I last looked into them and watched as life slipped away from him… Now they look at me with disappointment.

 I feel his question ring through me.
 Why are you throwing your life away for me?
 Do you think this is what I would have wanted?

 I don’t care if it’s what he wants.
 It’s what I want.
-I don’t want to stick around in this dead world that feels so empty without him in it.
+I don’t want to stick around in this dead world that feels so empty without him in it, with the constant memory of betrayal by a man I thought was my friend.

-And then I see you open your mouth wide.
-There is a glow deep in your throat that grows brighter by the second.
+Then I see you open your mouth wide.
+There is a glow deep in your throat that grows brighter by the second, but no fire comes out.
 You continue to stare at me, and I wonder if you have made up your mind to kill me or not.
 I wish you wouldn’t drag it out any longer now.
 I have seen his face again; I don’t want to lose it.
 I want to join him.
+I want this pain to end.

 Even if he will hate me for it?

-What was meant to be a statement to myself is somehow turned into a question in my mind.
-I do still want this, don’t I?
+What was meant to be a steady thought somehow turns into a question in my mind.
+I still want this, don’t I?
 I can already feel my injuries weakening me, and I know in my heart that I still want to die.
-I want to join him.
+I want to be done with this and join him.
 I want to leave this wretched void behind.

-Then why this doubt in my stomach, suddenly?
+Then why this sudden doubt in my stomach?

 It is because his face is still there, looking at me with such sadness.
-He doesn’t want me to die like him, does he?
+He doesn’t want me to die like him.

 The knowledge breaks my heart.
 He would rather I be miserable than be with him.
 Doesn’t he know what life will be like without him?
+With the knowledge that his death was caused by my faulty judgment?
 That I will forever be empty and lost on my own?
 I have no desire to be here anymore.

 But I can see it in his eyes.
 He doesn’t care, does he?
 Even if it breaks my heart and hurts me every day of my life, he wants it to be a long one.
 He wants me to stay here, because he would rather I be alive and in pain than dead and happy.

 I don’t know why you care, but I don’t want there to be a rest of my life.
+I came her for you to kill me and it’s still what I want.
 Yet his face is still there, the eyes that I love piercing me, telling me to stay away from you, from the place he is now.
 It will kill me to stay alive.
 But it will make him happier, wherever he is, won’t it?
-As long as I’m alive, it’s all he cares about.
+As long as I’m alive, that’s all he cares about.

 And if I allow sanity to take hold of me for a moment, after having pushed it away for so long, would I not want the same if our roles were reversed?
 For him to keep on living without me?